Haridyanshu/MeetFlow/README.md

 ## Screenshots

-> These are placeholders.
-Capture the screenshots described in the [Screenshot Checklist](#screenshot-checklist) and drop them into `public/screenshots/` with the exact filenames below.

 | Screenshot | Description |
 | --- | --- |
 | ![Landing](public/screenshots/landing.png) | Marketing landing page (hero, features, pricing, FAQ) |